-Mr. Yuan was the boss in three things of the Third World Traditional Kung fu Championships.
-He and his gathering have performed Wudang Kung fu in numerous vital events, similar to World Martial Art Expo in Beijing, Spring Festival Gala in Beijing, International Martial-music Festival in Moscow, and so on.
+Mr Yuan was the boss in three things of the Third World Traditional Kung fu Championships.
+He and his gathering have performed Wudang Kung fu in numerous vital events, similar to the World Martial Art Expo in Beijing, Spring Festival Gala in Beijing, International Martial-music Festival in Moscow, and so on.

 After researching for more number of years, Mr. Yuan has adopted numerous techniques with various learning period and learning substance to ensure everybody ready to get the embodiment of Chinese Kung Fu and feel the riddle of Taoism.

-So as to make students to learn in a more spacious and comfy site with the environment of Taoism, all the martial arts training classes will be given in the Yuxu Palace, the biggest Taoist royal residence in Wudang Mountain.
-With green tiles, red walls and mild and fresh air, and comfy surroundings, this royal residencies a superb place for self-development.
+So as to make students learn in a more spacious and comfy site with the environment of Taoism, all the martial arts training classes will be given in the Yuxu Palace, the biggest Taoist royal residence in Wudang Mountain.
+With green tiles, red walls and mild and fresh air, and comfy surroundings, this royal residence a superb place for self-development.

 The classes are subdivided into two gatherings, long term and short term study.
-If you are an explorer with restricted time yet need to encounter the delight of playing Tai Chi, it is a smart thought to be a part of the short Tai Chi practicing classes.
+If you are an explorer with restricted time yet need to encounter the delight of playing Tai Chi, it is a smart thought to be a part of the short Tai Chi practising classes.
 You can go through 0.5-1 day or more days playing Tai Chi under the guidance of the mentors.

 If you are a Tai Chi fan and need a little further practice, some different classes are accessible.
 It takes almost 10-15 days to learn Tai Chi 13 Form or Tai Chi 28 gestures and 20~30 days to learn Tai Chi 108 course.